TushaarGVS/Snakes-and-Traps/README.md

 The logical implementation included much dealing of the Process ID’s The foreground process `getchar()` ignores `SIGINT` and `SIGQUIT`, and replies to the signal of death `SIG_HEAD` by returning from the function `getchar()`.
 The background process `game_loop()` traps direction control signals from the keyboard.
-Self-defined signal `SIG_QUIT` which indicates the press of Q button.
+Self-defined signal `SIG_QUIT` which results on pressing 'Q'.